Formatting in Excel (2016, 2013 & 2010 and Others)

 As the amount collected is a currency, we should format the same as currency using the command available in the ‘Number’ group placed on the ‘Home’ tab.

 After selecting the cells, which we need to format as currency, we need to open the ‘Format Cells’ dialog box by clicking the arrow marked above.

 We can also apply the outline border to the table.

 Now we will be creating the label for the report by using ‘Shapes’.
 To create the shape above the table, we need to add two new rows, for that we will be selecting the row by ‘Shift+Spacebar’ and then insert two rows by pressing ‘Ctrl+’+” twice.

 To insert the shape, we will be choosing an appropriate shape from the ‘Shapes’ command available in the ‘Illustration’ group in the ‘Insert’ tab.

 Create the shape according to the requirement and with the same color as heads of the column and add the text on shape by right-clicking on the shapes and choosing ‘Edit Text’

-We can also use the ‘Format’ contextual tab for formatting the shape using various commands as ‘Shape Outline’, ‘Shape Fill’, ‘Text Fill’, ‘Text Outline’ etc. We can also apply the formatting on text using the commands available in ‘Font’ group placed on ‘Home’ tab.
+We can also use the ‘Format’ contextual tab for formatting the shape using various commands as ‘Shape Outline’, ‘Shape Fill’, ‘Text Fill’, ‘Text Outline’ etc. We can also apply the formatting on text using the commands available in the ‘Font’ group placed on the ‘Home’ tab.

 We can also use ‘Conditional Formatting’ for taking the attention of the viewers for ‘Top 3’ salesperson and ‘Bottom 3’ salesperson.